Backup158/DarktideBetterDescriptionsUwuify/docs/README.md

 [ERROR] [DMF Mod Manager] (new_mod) 'mod_script' initialization: [string"./../mods/dmf/scripts/mods/dmf/modules/core/i..."]:69: attempt to call local 'func' (a nil value)
 ```

 This is a syntax error, which likely means a variable or some formatting was erroneously UwUified or had a roleplay action inserted next to it.
+You may be thinking that this simply means "The syntax error is on Line 69 of my mod," but it actually means the error is happen in line 69 of a DMF module, which is caused by a syntax error from your mod.

 The full line may look like: